isaacev/astrobotany-theme/README.md

 ### Home Page

 [Create a page](https://codex.wordpress.org/Pages) titled "Home" with contents for the front page of the site.
 Navigate to the Settings&rarr;Reading page.
 Under the section labled `Front page displays` from the dropdown labled `Front page` select the "Home" page.
 Click `Save Changes`.
 Now the page at `astrobotany.com/` will show any contents added to the "Home" page.

+## Building Theme from source
+After the theme has been modified it can be uploaded to a WordPress installation after it has been compressed to a `.zip` file.
+This compression process has been automated by the `gulp zip` task which creates a ZIP archive including only files matching the following patterns:

+- `**/*.css`
+- `**/*.php`
+- `./style.css`
+- `./screenshot.png`

+If some file not matching this pattern should be included in future versions of the archive, add the appropriate file pattern to the list of patterns in `gulpfile.js`.

+### Changes to the CSS
+After a change to the theme's SCSS files, running `gulp css` will compile the SCSS to CSS.
+During development where many changes will be made to the theme's SCSS files, it may be helpful to run `gulp css:watch` which will re-run the `css` task every time a SCSS file changes.

+If there were changes to the theme's CSS it is important that the theme patch number is incremented.
+This will force any browsers that had viewed previous versions of the theme to updated their cached CSS files with the updated CSS files.
+The patch number can be automatically incremented by running the `gulp bump` task.
+Be sure to run this task before the `gulp zip` task so that the updated version number is included in the new theme ZIP file.